AVI8R13/bot/README.md

    - Make sure you do not remove the double quotations.

 5. Run the bot:
-   - Create a `data` folder in your project directory.
    - Run the `client.py` file in your ide/text editor of choice
    - If you've set up the bot correctly, you should see 'Client is running!' in your terminal and the bot will be online.